 It’s not uncommon that your braces wire pop out of the last brackets, molar bands, or buccal tubes.
 In fact, many braces wearers complain about this after getting a new archwire.
 It happens especially when you get thin-sized braces wire in the early stage of treatment.
 However, it may also happen if you don’t take proper care of the braces.

-When braces wire popped out of the bracket?
+Why does the braces wire pop out of the bracket?

-Here are the situations when braces wire can pop out of the brackets:
+Here are the causes of the wire of your braces popping out of the brackets:

 1. Tooth movement